FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 ---

 The next value is called an "Application ID", this value is used when a sqlite database file is used for a specific application.
-Primarily, this is used to driver the behavior of the `file` command.
+Primarily, this is used to drive the behavior of the [`file` command](https://www.man7.org/linux/man-pages/man1/file.1.html).
 Let's try that on our current database.

 ```sh
 file ./data.sqlite